 There is no decisive treatment at the moment.
-One can only try some strategies that in some cases help relieve the constant pain.
+One can only try some strategies that in some cases give relief to the constant pain.
 Among these, the assumption of antibiotics for a prolonged period of time, food supplements with mannose, lactic ferments, and vitamins.

 I tried all this and even more, but nothing helped me.
 My urologist, who from time to time patiently listens to my desperate cries of help, tries to give me hope by saying that it sometimes happens that interstitial cystitis disappears on its own.

 As a last resource (but without guarantee it will be a definitive solution) he has recently suggested we try a cystoscopy in general anesthesia, during which they would collect bladder’s tissues in different points where the infection is stronger, and burn the bullous edema.

 Terrified by the perspective, I gave a further cut in my diet.
 I had already banned alcohol, chocolate and olives (without improvements), I still had to eliminate cheese, pasta and white bread.

 I have practically turned into a monk.
 I only eat vegetables and a bit of white meat or an egg from time to time, I drink 2 litres of water a day, only one coffee in the morning, and I break the rule only if we have dinner with friends or in case of special celebrations.